LtAirman/ChargeFieldTopics/README.md

 * .gitignore.
 Containing only .ipynb_checkpoints and sub directories.

 * images folder.
-The folder contains two png files: Helium2, chromium24, slotlayout84 an atomBPT, all of which are used in this readme file.
+The folder contains two png files: Helium2, chromium24, slotlayout84, atomBPT, and rot_widget_array.png, all of which are used in this readme file.

 * LICENSE.txt, As soon as possible,
 >"This project is licensed under the terms of the MIT license."